AdamNeilArafat/congressv2/README.md

 ### GitHub data sources

-Clone upstream repositories for legislative and finance data and point the pipeline at them with environment variables:
+Clone upstream repositories for legislator metadata, legislative data, and finance data.
+The helper script also fetches the `unitedstates/congress-legislators` repository, which provides the Bioguide ↔ FEC ID crosswalk used to join votes with campaign finance records.

 ```bash
 python scripts/pull_sources.py